datacarpentry/semester-biology/materials/sql-aggregation.md

 ### Only grouped or aggregated fields in `SELECT`

-* Only grouped or aggregated fields should be used in `SELECT` when using `GROUP BY`
+* When using `GROUP BY` only fields that are in the `GROUP BY` clause or aggregated fields should be used in the `SELECT`

 ```
 SELECT species_id, plot_id, MIN(weight), MAX(weight), AVG(weight)